Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: System model

 Before determining the hybrid action for cross-reality location privacy protection, it is essential for AV $m$ to evaluate its current privacy level.
 When the assessed privacy level is high, AV $m$ can prioritize its immersive experience within the metaverse, meaning that it can request LBS with accurate locations and deploy its AI agent on a nearby edge server.
 In contrast, AV $m$ can adopt a more aggressive protection strategy, requesting LBS with largely perturbed positions and migrating its AI agent to a more distant edge server.

 As discussed in Section \ref{network_model}, adversaries can obtain partial historical movement trajectories of target AVs.
 With this side information, an adversary can analyze the migration pattern of the target AV and conduct a Bayesian location inference attack, which is a type of knowledge-based attack~\cite{wang2023location}.
-Combining past movement traces and migration patterns, adversaries can build a mapping relationship between AV location in reality and AI agent location in virtuality, learning the probability distribution of the AV's real-time actual position.
-Specifically, let $\Pr(\breve{l}_m^t=p_a)$, $\Pr(\tilde{l}_m^t=p_b)$, and $\Pr(\hat{l}_m^t=p_c)$ represent the probability of the inferred AV location, perturbed AV location, and corresponding AI agent location of AV $m$ is located at the position $p_a$, $p_b$, and $p_c$, respectively.
+Combining past movement traces and migration patterns, adversaries can build a mapping relationship between an AV's location in reality and its AI agent's location in virtuality, learning the probability distribution of the AV's real-time position.
+Specifically, let $\Pr(\breve{l}_m^t=p_a)$, $\Pr(\tilde{l}_m^t=p_b)$, and $\Pr(\hat{l}_m^t=p_c)$ denote the probabilities that the inferred AV location, perturbed AV location, and corresponding AI agent location of AV $m$ are at positions $p_a$, $p_b$, and $p_c$, respectively.
 Then, the posterior distribution of AV $m$’s location is obtained by observing the perturbed AV location in reality and the AI agent location in virtuality based on the multi-condition Bayes' theorem, given by

 where $\mathcal{P}_m^t$ is the set of potential physical locations of AV $m$ in time slot $t$.
-Since the perturbed location and AI agent location are each determined solely based on the hybrid action strategy of AV $m$, the two conditional probabilities can be treated as mutually independent when the physical AV location is given.
+Since the perturbed location and AI agent location are each determined solely by the hybrid action strategy of AV $m$, the two conditional probabilities can be treated as mutually independent when the physical AV location is given.
 In this case, the posterior distribution in Eq. (\ref{posterior_distribution}) is transformed into

 To assess the privacy levels of AVs in 6G-enabled vehicular metaverses, we design a new physical-virtual location privacy metric based on information entropy, referred to as cross-reality location entropy. \begin{definition} \textup{\textbf{(Cross-reality Location Entropy)}} \textit{In the 6G-enabled vehicular metaverse, the cross-reality location entropy of an AV $m$ at time slot $t$ is defined as} \end{definition}